fabien-roy/glo-2003-airbnb/CONTRIBUTING.md

 A milestone is achieved once every of its issues are solved.
 This includes everything to add for a new release, from adding features, to solving bugs and improving performance.

-For issues, they are closed once all described tasks are confirmed done be team (closed PR).
+Issues are closed once all described tasks are confirmed done by the reviewers, which only means that the PR is closed.
+This requires reviewing code style, quality, tests and actual functionality of said PR.

 ## Development